Typical due diligence issues

 For Brazilian corporate sellers, capital gains form part of their taxable income.
 They will be subject to corporate income taxes (CIT) — Imposto de Renda sobre Pessoa Jurídica (IRPJ) and Contribuição Social sobre o Lucro Líquido (CSLL) at a combined rate of 34%.
 Higher combined rates apply to financial institutions.

-For Brazilian individuals, capital gains will be subject to income tax at progressive rates ranging from 15% to 22.5%, depending on the gains.
+For Brazilian individuals, capital gains will be subject to income tax at progressive rates ranging from 15% to 22.5%, depending on the amount of the gains.

 For foreign sellers of shares (both individuals and entities), capital gains will also be subject to income tax at the progressive 15% to 22.5% rates, unless the foreign seller is domiciled in a jurisdiction defined by Brazilian tax rules as a low-tax jurisdiction, in which case a 25% flat rate will apply.

-For cross-border remittances of the purchase price, a 0.38% financial tax (Imposto sobre Operações Financeiras) will apply on the exchange transaction performed to remit or receive the purchase price to or from abroad.
+For cross-border remittances of the purchase price, a 0.38% financial tax (Imposto sobre Operações Financeiras — “IOF") will apply on the exchange transaction performed to receive the purchase price from abroad.
+By contrast, for the remittance of the purchase price abroad, there are good arguments to support that the IOF rate is currently reduced to zero (although there might be an interpretation that a 3.5% IOF would be due).

 OECD's Two Pillar Solution